 And if you're thinking, "my website is incredible, I spent a fortune on it back in 2015 and it's still generating leads," then you're thinking about your online presence all wrong.
 Your website is a living marketing and sales tool.
 If the internet is growing and changing (which is most certainly is), then so should your website.
 If someone is searching for a solution online and Google hasn't deemed your website an SEO stand-out, then less expensive websites are still going to outcompete you.
 For every slot you move down in Google's ranking, your chance of being clicked on falls to an abysmal low, and if you're on the second page you have no chance.

 Refreshing your website is one of the best investments you can make for your business.
-It's an opportunity to freshen up your design, fix leaky buyer paths, optimize your user experience (ux) and spike your SEO ranking.
+It's an opportunity to freshen up your design, fix leaky buyer paths, update with better technology, optimize your user experience (ux) and spike your SEO ranking.
 But traditional website redesign is exhausting and can be an enormous expenditure (up to $40,000).
 It often involves the grueling process of receiving several bids, deciding on the right company, waiting and wondering with little communication during months of planning, a massive up front cost, 3-6 months of building the site, delayed deliverables, a website built completely on assumptions, an expanded budget scope and ultimately a website that, when launched, is already behind and left alone for several years until the whole miserable process has to be redone.

 This is not how a website redesign should work.
 So how do you reconcile the labor and budgetary commitment of a website redesign and the need for a user friendly, educational, optimized website to improve your lead generation and sales rate of close?